Switch24-7/Switch24-7/README.md

 ### Hi there 👋

+My name is Stephen and I am a Junior at SFSU majoring in CS.

+I'm currently working on https://github.com/ChrisLouie10/Budget-Discord.

 <!--
 **Switch24-7/Switch24-7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.